 acknowledge through permanent and rotating school displays of Aboriginal art, symbols and student work that Aboriginal students are part of the school community

-use district supports such as the Aboriginal Collection On-line, Aboriginal consultants and liaison workers.
+use Division supports such as the Aboriginal Collection On-line, Aboriginal consultants and liaison workers.

-COMMUNITY INVOLVEMENT To ensure community involvement, the District will:
+COMMUNITY INVOLVEMENT To ensure community involvement, the Division will:

 maintain an external Aboriginal advisory committee